-You may encounter “Error 0x80070079: The semaphore timeout period has expired” OR “Location is not accessible, the semaphore timeout period has expired.” while trying to do the followings:
+A user may encounter “Error 0x80070079: The semaphore timeout period has expired”, or “Location is not accessible, the semaphore timeout period has expired”, in the following scenarios:

 - Trying to transfer or copy files from one disk to another

-This typically happens when your system fails to transfer files/data from one drive (source) to another drive (destination) because it couldn’t establish a connection, or couldn’t locate source or target.
-There could be several reasons for this lack of communication, and hence for this error.
-It goes without saying that if the root cause of the error is disk/drive related, you are at the risk of permanent data loss.
-Seek the help of a Professional Data Recovery Service provider in such cases.
+This typically happens when your system fails to transfer files/data from one drive (source) to another drive (destination) because it couldn’t establish a connection or couldn’t locate the source or target.
+There could be several reasons for this issue.
+It goes without saying that if the cause of the error is disk/drive related, you are at the risk of permanent data loss.

-1. Source or target drive’s file system corruption
+1. Source or target drive’s file system is corrupt

 2. Bad sectors on the drive(s)

-If the drive(s) has bad sectors, the OS couldn’t Read/Write data on those sectors.
-This could also be the probable cause of the error.
+If the drive(s) has bad sectors, the OS can’t Read/Write data on those sectors, which could cause the error.

-A physically damaged drive may not respond to Read/Write operations.
-This may lead to failure of data transfer to/from it, causing the error.
-There is nothing much that you can do on your own to fix the semaphore timeout period has expired 0x80070079 error if the drive is physically damaged.
+A physically damaged drive may not respond to Read/Write commands.
+It may lead to failure of data transfer to or from it, causing the error.
+If the drive is physically damaged, there is not much you can do on your own to fix the semaphore timeout period has expired error 0x80070079.

-In case of physical damage, this error is a potential indicator of imminent permanent data loss.
-To prevent this happen, contact a professional data recovery expert immediately.
+In case of physical damage, this error is a potential indicator of permanent data loss.
+To prevent data loss, seek help from a professional data recovery expert immediately.

 4. Damaged USB/Network cable

-If the cable is used for data transfer is damaged or incompatible, you may encounter the “Error 0x80070079: The semaphore timeout period has expired”.
-And if such is the case, simply replacing the cable would fix the error.
+If the cable used for data transfer is damaged or incompatible, you may encounter the semaphore timeout period has expired error 0x80070079.
+In that case, simply replacing the cable would fix the error.

-Apart from cable, there are other hardware components such as connectors, ports, network cards, etc., that form the part of the connection between the two or more drives.
-Failure of any of these may lead to the failure of data transfer, resulting in a semaphore 0x80070079 error.
+Apart from the cable, other hardware components, such as connectors, ports, network cards, etc., that connect two or more drives, could be responsible for the Error 0x80070079.
+Failure of any of these may lead to the failure of data transfer.

 6. Corrupt/Outdated network drivers

-Network drivers play a vital role in setting up communication between the system and the devices such as a network drive.
-Corrupt or outdated network drivers might result in broken communication and hence, to the error message.
+Network drivers play a vital role in setting up communication between the system and devices such as a network drive.
+Corrupt or outdated network drivers may result in broken communication, thus causing the error 0x80070079.

-At times, the Windows firewall or the Antivirus is responsible for this error.
-As they are meant to protect your system, they may not allow communication with the external drive that you’ve connected to your system.
+At times, the Windows Firewall or the Antivirus may be responsible for Error 0x80070079.
+Since they are meant to protect your system, they may not allow communication with the external drive that you’ve connected to your system.

 8. File size limit

-Some file systems, such as FAT 32, has file transfer limitations.
-For instance, a drive formatted with the FAT 32 file system couldn’t transfer a single file larger than 4 GB.
-If you are transferring a file larger than 4 GB and getting this error, your file system may be the culprit.
+File systems, such as FAT 32, have file transfer limitations.
+For instance, a drive formatted with the FAT 32 file system can’t transfer a single file larger than 4 GB.
+If you are transferring a file larger than 4 GB and getting this error, the file system may be responsible.

-Device drivers help external devices such as pen drives to communicate with the OS.
-If the installed device driver is corrupt or outdated, the system may fail to communicate with the device and throw the semaphore 0x80070079 error.
+Device drivers help external devices, such as pen drives to communicate with the OS.
+If the installed device driver is corrupt or outdated, the system may fail to communicate with the device, leading to the semaphore error 0x80070079.

 10. Other programs preventing data transfer

-You may face this error if any program prevents you from transferring data.
+You may also face this error if any program prevents you from transferring data.